pyiron/development_ideas/executor.md

 The goal is to unify the two interfaces in `executorlib` to provide the caching of the `Fileexecutor` as optional feature.

+## Limitation / Requirements
+A callable which is submitted to an executor has to be serializable.
+In the case of `concurrent.future.Executor` the serialization uses `pickle` in the case of `executorlib` `cloudpickle` is used.
+By using the `cloudpickle` by value pickle capability `executorlib` can execute callables defined in the jupyter notebook, while the same is not possible with the executors defined in the standard library.

 ## SPEC
 Based on the definition of the `concurrent.future.Executor` in combination with the recent developments in `executorlib` I have the feeling we covered the most essential functionality of an executor required for our workflow application.
 Still this topic is open for discussion.